grafana/grafana/docs/sources/explore/explore-inspector.md

 Grafana generates a CSV file in your default browser download location.
 You can open it in the viewer of your choice.

 1. Open the inspector.
-1. Inspect the raw query results as described above.
-Adjust settings until you see the raw data that you want to export.
+1. Refine query settings until you can see the raw data that you want to export.
 1. Click **Download CSV**.

 To download a CSV file specifically formatted for Excel, expand the **Data options** and enable the **Download for Excel** toggle before clicking **Download CSV**.